 Provide one or more recent (published) high quality clinical studies that support use of the proposed health service/technology.
+At 'Application Form lodgement', please do not attach full text articles; just provide a summary (repeat columns as required).

 Identify yet-to-be-published research that may have results available in the near future (that could be relevant to your application).
 Do not attach full text articles; this is just a summary (repeat columns as required).